BNSC1/android-notes/README.md

 DFS uses the stack.

-Why HashMap has a time complexity of O(1)?: traverses between hash strings instead of elements in the map.
+Why does accessing `HashMap` have a time complexity of O(1)?: traverses between hash strings instead of elements in the map.

-Implementation of PriorityQueue defaults to min heap unless compareByDescending() is used.
+Implementation of `PriorityQueue` defaults to min heap unless `compareByDescending()` is used.

 # System Design